Page Speed Optimisation: Understanding Its Importance

 Google PageSpeed Insights

-Google PageSpeed Insights is an excellent starting point for assessing your website’s performance.
-By analysing both desktop and mobile versions of your site, it provides a performance score and detailed recommendations for improvement.
+Google PageSpeed Insights is a great starting point for checking your site's performance.
+It analyses both the desktop and mobile versions.
+Then it gives you a performance score and detailed recommendations.

-The tool also highlights your site’s Core Web Vitals, offering actionable suggestions to address any issues.
+The tool also highlights your Core Web Vitals and offers practical suggestions to fix any issues.

 Alternative Performance Tools

-While Google’s tool is a popular choice, other platforms can provide deeper insights into specific areas of optimisation.
-Many tools analyse page load times, image compression, and server response times to give a holistic view of your site’s performance.
+Google's tool is popular, but other platforms dig deeper into specific areas.
+Many analyse page load times, image compression, and server response times.
+Together they give a full view of your site's performance.

 Manual Checks

-For a more hands-on approach, you can use browser developer tools to evaluate elements like HTTP requests, JavaScript execution times, and image sizes.
-This level of detail is especially useful for developers seeking granular insights into page speed optimisation.
+For a hands-on approach, use browser developer tools.
+They let you check elements like HTTP requests, JavaScript execution times, and image sizes.
+This detail is especially useful for developers who want granular insights into page speed optimisation.

 Strategies to Improve Page Speed

-Optimising your page speed involves addressing several technical and non-technical aspects of your website.
-Below are detailed strategies to help you achieve a faster-loading site.
+Optimising page speed means tackling several technical and non-technical parts of your site.
+Below are detailed strategies to help you build a faster-loading site.

 Image Optimisation: A Key Component